drunomics/swiper-gallery/README.md

 is necessary to alter the image tags to be able to lazy load them with swiper.
 This is done in a preprocess hook (see swiper_gallery_preprocess_image()).

+The used image styles for the slides must then be added to the settings file.
+To do so, copy the `/config/install/swiper_gallery.settings.yml` to Drupal's config directory if it wasn't done so during the installation and add one or more image styles to the `slide_image_styles` variable.

 ### Image viewmodes

 Add and configure image viewmodes for the gallery: